gauravearn/pangenomes-metagenomes/README.md

 # bacterial_metagenomes_pangraphs
 A workflow for complete analysis of bacterial metagenomes and pagenome graphs and direct viewing in panchae.
 It will also analyze metagenomes from both illumina and long reads.
+If you want in nextflow then leave a comment and i will code in nextflow, currently it runs on slurm and pbs plus docker instances.

 Gaurav Sablok \
 ORCID: https://orcid.org/0000-0002-4157-9405 \